 Each aligner is designed specifically for only one step of the treatment.
 When the aligners are made, they are created on an individual dental cast.
 The alignment on the single cast represents only one stage in your total treatment to straighten teeth.

 Each aligner only moves or straightens your teeth slightly.
 Most treatments consist of between 10 and 30 different aligners before all teeth are repositioned and straightened into the smile you’re looking for.

 ATTACHMENTS FOR INVISALIGN

 In order to address these types of problems, your Invisalign dentist will place an attachment on the tooth or teeth in question.
 By bonding a dot onto certain teeth, the aligner can be anchored into a position that helps to direct the pressure of the aligner more effectively to the tooth being treated.

 For more information on how Invisalign clear braces can help straighten teeth and correct bad bites, call us today!
-Dr. Ortega and his team happily provide their services to everyone in the San Diego area!
+Dr. Ortega and his team happily provide their services to patients throughout the San Diego, Hillcrest, and Mission Hills areas!